SanyaGubrani/Calculator/README.md

 # Calculator

-This is a simple calculator which performs basic airthmetic operations.
+This is a simple calculator which performs basic arithmetic operations.

 This project is a part of The Odin Project curriculum.